How to Choose Fruit Trees to Plant: Climate, Varieties & More

 Trees listen for the signal that winter has arrived.
 They rely on “chill hours”, or vernalization, to break dormancy.
 Chill hours occur when the temperature stays between 32°-45°F. The hormone responsible for dormancy breaks down in this range, allowing buds to develop into flowers or foliage when the weather warms up in late winter.
 These hours are cumulative and need not be continuous.
 Interestingly, temperatures below 32°F are ineffective and do not count.
 Daytime temperatures above sixty degrees during this period may be subtracted and negatively affect the cumulative total.

-Nut trees and stone fruit (plums, apricots, nectarines and peaches) are classic examples of trees that usually have high chill hour requirements.
+Nut trees, pears, apples, and stone fruit are classic examples of trees that usually have high chill hour requirements.
 Yet if you live in a temperate location with few chill hours, don’t lose hope!
-There are many varieties within a type of fruit tree that require less, also known as “low chill” varieties.
-For example, the “Sunshine” variety of blueberries we grow require the least amount of chill hours of all blueberry types, so we’re able to grow them here successfully in our virtually frost-free climate!
-Blueberries grow on bushes as opposed to trees, but the same idea applies.
+There are many varieties of fruit trees that do well despite mild winter weather, also known as “low chill” varieties.

-Here is a list of low-chill (less than 300 hours) fruit trees:
+Here’s a list of some low-chill (less than 300 hours) fruit trees varieties:

 - Apricots – Gold Kist or Katy

-- Plums – Methley, Burgundy, Satsuma or Mariposa
+- Plums – Methley, Beauty, Burgundy, Satsuma, Santa Rosa or Mariposa

 - Pluot – Dapple Supreme